-Winner will be determine by general public who will receive tokens when purchasing their tickets to enter our venue.
+The winner will be determined by the public who will receive tokens when purchasing their tickets to enter our venue.
 Each person will receive one token that they can deposit in to bucket of the team that they prefer.
-After event is over volunteers will collect buckets and count which teams have THE MOST TOKENS.
-After calculating each bucket of tokens we will determine who is the winner, second place, third place all the way to 10TH PLACE.
+After the event is over volunteers will collect buckets and count which teams have THE MOST TOKENS.
+After calculating each bucket of tokens, we will determine who is the winner, second place, third place all the way to 10TH PLACE.

 Winner will receive $500 cash and prizes, second place $300 and prize, third place $250 and prize, 4-10 place $50.
 Total $1450 in cash and prizes each day

 Steak Competition is sanctioned by KCBS accordingly, the KCBS rules and regulations apply.
 Cash prizes TBA in August

 Cash prizes: 1st place – $1000, second place -$500, third place - $300, 4-10 place - $50.
 Total cash prizes $2,150.